BaldrForcian/Siemens-LOGO-offset-gain-calculator/README.md

 The .exe file is located in /dist
 The file is packaged into an exe using PyInstaller so Windows identifies it as a threat.
 I have yet to figure out a workaround for this.
+11.03.2024
+added a new .exe using nuitka this time its a lot smaller and shouldn't be flagged as a trojan lmao